AnneyYeZiqing/AnneyYeZiqing/python/image-processing/click-intensity/readme.txt

 ClickIntensity
 By Ziqing Ye @ Trcek lab

+See detailed instuctions in the pdf in this repository, or via this link: https://1drv.ms/b/s!AkQWSMjJWJr1gophVl1ftyjxgOau7g?e=H07dcE

+Overview:
 The program is used to record average pixel intensity data in target regions of interest.
 Here’s a brief summary of what it does:
 a.
 You open the program and the image that you want to analyze opens up.
 b.
 You left click somewhere on the image